Centre for Missional Leadership: Workplace ministry

-CML was also influenced by the "Seven Mountains" movement that emerged after a meeting in 1973 between Bill Bright, founder of Campus Crusade for Christ (CCCI), and Loren Cunningham, founder of Youth with a Mission (YWAM).
+CML was also influenced by the Seven Mountains movement that emerged after a meeting in 1973 between Bill Bright, founder of Campus Crusade for Christ (CCCI), and Loren Cunningham, founder of YWAM.
 A consensus emerged from their meeting stating that if post-modern secular western countries were going to be re-evangelised, then the wider church needed to take seriously sending advocates into various secular spheres rather than encouraging them to leave such spheres of influence and serve the church.
 Seven areas of influence were highlighted, namely arts and entertainment, business, education, family, church, government and the media.
-These fields are seen as culture shapers that are especially influential within the post-modern era.
+These fields are seen as culture-shapers that are especially influential within the post-modern era.
 As the Seven Mountains movement emerged, the church was encouraged to repent for its retreat from these places of influence and instead infiltrate and permeate these areas as strategic mission outposts.

 There has also been criticism that the church is out of touch with the pressures faced by people in secular jobs.
 Efforts have been made to educate church leaders about this concern, such as the third Lausanne congress in Cape Town 2010.

-CML was in the Evangelical tradition and non-denominational and worked with people from a number of denominations.
-It was part of the London School of Theology, the largest Evangelical theological college in Europe.
-The Evangelical tradition placed emphasis on personal conversion, sharing the Gospel, belief in the inerrancy of the Bible and the death and resurrection of Jesus Christ as being historical events.
+CML was in the evangelical tradition and non-denominational and worked with people from a number of denominations.
+It was part of the London School of Theology, the largest evangelical theological college in Europe.
+The evangelical tradition places emphasis on personal conversion, sharing the Gospel, belief in the inerrancy of the Bible and the death and resurrection of Jesus Christ as being historical events.
 The college aimed specifically to equip people for whole-life discipleship as reflected in courses such as Mission and Bible Overview.